skillrepos/huggingface/labs.md

 8. Switch to the *Files and versions* page to see the sizes of the files in the Git repository.
 Note the larger sizes of the model files themselves.
 ![examining the model files](./images/dga53.png?raw=true "examining the model files")
 </br></br></br>
 9. Now, let's see how we can try this model out with no setup on our part.
 Go back to the *Model card* tab, and scroll down to the *Resources and Technical Documentation* section.
+(This should be right after the *Model Summary* section.)
 Under that, select the entry for *Phi-3 on Azure AI Studio*.
 ![Invoking model on Azure AI Studio](./images/dga54.png?raw=true "Invoking the model on Azure AI Studio")
 </br></br></br>
 10. This will start up a separate browser instance of Azure AI Studio with the model loaded so you can query it.
 In the prompt area, enter in a prompt to have the AI describe a picture.
 You can upload one, enter the URL of one on the web, or use the example one suggested below.
 After you submit your prompt, the model should return a description of the photo.
 (If you get a response like *"Sorry I can't assist with that."*, refresh the page and try again.)